-Mr. Ian I Chang, M.A.Sc, P.Eng., a Qualified Person under the meaning of Canadian National Instrument 43-101, is a consultant to the Company and responsible for the development and engineering content of this Management's Discussion and Analysis.
+Mr. Ian I Chang, M.A.Sc, P.Eng., who is an officer of the company, is a Qualified Person under the meaning of Canadian National Instrument 43-101, is responsible for the development and engineering content of this Management's Discussion and Analysis.